Best Pull Up Bar For Home Gym

 I’m not a fan of either of those options.
 However, if I must choose I would have to go with friction mounted version.

-I would choose any other option available instead of leverage doorway bar.
+I would choose any other option available instead of a leverage doorway bar.

 Regardless of the variant both friction and leverage mounted bars will mess up your door frame.